hariszaf/dingo/README.md

 ## Unit tests

-Now, you can run the unit tests by the following commands:
+Now, you can run the unit tests by the following commands (with the default solver `highs`):
 ```
 python3 tests/fba.py
 python3 tests/full_dimensional.py